BIG FIVE SAFARIS

 Photographic safaris are a brilliant way to get up close with Africa’s big game which is far more rewarding than any TV documentary or movie you watch on Africa.

-With just a handful of regions boasting all of the species, now is the time to get set out on an Africa Holiday for the best Big Five safaris.
+With just a handful of regions boasting all of the species, now is the time to get set out on an Africa safari holiday to see the big five.

 Africa’s most iconic species may very well be the lion and yet their numbers are dwindling at an alarming rate from habitat loss, conflict with humans and many other factors.
 Seeing lions on safari is now an endangered experience.
 Lions have lost over 75% of their habitat and extinct now in 26 countries according to a Duke University study.